hrynkevych/headphones/README.md

-Bose Headphones Store Landing Page
+E-Commerce Store Landing Page

 Project Description

-This project is a landing page designed for a Bose headphones store.
-It provides an attractive and informative online presence for the store, showcasing Bose headphone models and features.
+This project is a landing page designed for a headphones store.
+It provides an attractive and informative online presence for the store, showcasing headphone models and features.

 Technologies Used